7RU7H/CTFs/HackTheBox/Retired-Machines/CTF/CTF-Helped-Through.md

 Ippsec - *"Payed software is better documented"*, but this is 2024 so search engine dorking is not what used to be... add Redhat package version by httpd dorking fail to BR list

 ![](www-root.png)
-`cmd=whoami` does not change the command ran to get server status
+`cmd=whoami` does not change the command ran to get server status.
+Prevention of Brute force attempts enabled:
 ![](bannedips.png)

+Login page, this is my first One Time Password Login page
 ![](OTPloginpage.png)

 Pay our respects